Introduction

 A friend recently asked me about using Web 3.0 and Blockchain to make a film.
 I could tell that my friend’s lack of understanding of Web 3.0 and Blockchain were causing him to feel anxious because he wanted me to advise him on how best to use these technologies for funding future films.

 Making a film is no small feat.
 It takes years of hard work, dedication, and passion to bring a film from concept to completion.
 And even then, there’s no guarantee that your film will find an audience or be distributed widely.
-But what if there was a way to fund and distribute your film using crypto and the blockchain?
+But what if there was a way to fund and distribute your film using crypto and the Blockchain?
 Here’s how it would work.

 How to get funding